How to speed up work with PowerPoint slides #1 [shortcuts PPT]

 • Ctrl+G to group selected objects.
 For example, if you want to zoom them equally or move together.
 And Ctrl+Shift+G to ungroup.

-• Ctrl+Z to undo last action and Ctrl+Y to redo it.
+• Ctrl+Z to undo the last action and Ctrl+Y to redo it.

 • Ctrl+Shift+C, Ctrl+Shift+V to copy the graphical style of the object.
-For instance, copying color and size of the text or filling color of the shape.
-This is a shortcut for Format Painter icon.
+For instance, copying the text’s color and size or filling in the shape’s color.
+This is a shortcut for the Format Painter icon.

 • Ctrl+S for quick save or F12 for Save as.
-There are never enough back-ups.
-You’ll remember it when your computer will crash next time accidentally.
+There are never enough backups.
+You’ll remember it when your computer crashes accidentally next time.

-• F2 to type text inside selected shape
+• F2 to type text inside the selected shape

-For everyone, who works on the laptop or PC without a mouse, I’d suggest becoming friends with one.
-Sometimes it is difficult to move some elements another way, then clicking on arrow 48 times.
-Or zoom in proportionally by holding ctrl + shift + alt while moving your hand along touchpad.
+I’d suggest becoming friends with anyone who works on a laptop or PC without a mouse.
+Sometimes it is difficult to move some elements another way, then click on the arrow 48 times.
+Or zoom in proportionally by holding ctrl + shift + alt while moving your hand along the touchpad.

 Want to grab more inspiration to create interesting slides?
 I’m gladly sharing more tricks and materials.